Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

       velocity.x -= acceleration * delta;
     }
   } else if (isExclusivelyRight) {
-    // Right arrow is pressed
+    // Only right arrow is pressed
     if (isMovingLeft) {
       // Slow down if player is already moving left velocity.x += deceleration * delta;